-- Entity - select this if the custodian of the data you wish to process isn't an individual but is, for example, just a company name.
+- Other—select this if the custodian of the data you wish to process is not an individual but is, for example, just a company name.
 You can also select this if you wish to enter an individual's full name without having that name include a comma once you export the data associated with it.
 Selecting this changes the Custodian layout to remove the required First Name and Last Name fields and instead presents a required Full Name field.

-- Full Name - the full name of the custodian of the data you wish to process.
+- Full Name—the full name of the custodian of the data you wish to process.
 This field is only available if you've set the Custodian Type above to Entity.
-When you enter the full name of an entity, that name doesn't contain a comma when you export the data associated with it.
+When you enter the full name of an entity, that name does not contain a comma when you export the data associated with it.

 You can collect electronic data from custodians who are individuals or entities involved in a legal action or case.
 You can collect electronic data for custodians from their computers, external hard drives, network drives, and other sources.
 You may perform multiple collections from a single custodian.
 On the Custodians tab, you can create and edit custodians as well as view their details, associate them with collections, and perform other tasks.